Lyn Barron: Her Movies, Marriage to Christopher Atkins, and Life Beyond Hollywood

 Early Life: Sydney, Modeling, and the Australian Film Scene

 Lyn Barron was born in Sydney, New South Wales, Australia.
-Her birth date has not been publicly disclosed, a privacy choice she made and has maintained consistently throughout the decades since her brief public career.
-Sydney in the 1970s was an increasingly active center for Australian fashion, advertising, and television production, and Lyn entered the modeling industry during a period when Australian cinema was itself experiencing a significant creative revival.
+Her birth date has not been publicly disclosed, a privacy choice she has maintained consistently throughout the decades since her brief public career.
+She entered the modeling industry during the late 1970s, a period when Australian cinema was experiencing a genuine creative revival through the Australian New Wave, producing films like Picnic at Hanging Rock, Mad Max, and Breaker Morant.

 Film Career: Two Movies and a Modeling Legacy